jonahwinninghoff/Text-Summarization/README.md

 ## METHOD <a id ='method'></a>

 <p align = 'justify'>In order to experiment on both text summarizations, there are two approaches that will be used: partial NLP data science and Randomized Controlled Trials (RCTs).
 The partial NLP data science is a life cycle pipeline that only includes literature review, data quality assessment, data cleanup, exploratory analysis, and feature engineering.
 This cycle does not include predictive modeling.
-As mentioned earlier, Big Bird and XLNET both are Transfer Learnings.
+As mentioned earlier, Big Bird and XLNet both are Transfer Learnings.
 The next part is RCTs, which randomly sample the ArXiv journals to summarize using these pre-trained models and undertake statistical inferences.
 This analysis contains features and target variables, such as the following:</p>

 Features: